arpithakori/260204_python_miniproject/README.md

 1) The files - files_test.py and dict_test.py are for pytest
 2) file_pytest.py is used to test if the files exist or not
 3) dict_test.py is used to test if the dictionary is empty
 4) Run the files separately in the pycharm IDE, by right clicking on the test function and run OR
+5) Enter commands:
+* pytest file_test.py -v

-=> Enter command pytest file_test.py and pytest dict_test.py
+* pytest dict_test.py -v

 ## Implementation of the Project